Super great question. A super common question.

 We can’t diet forever.
 We can’t walk around lean 24/7/365, either.
 When food is consistently insufficient (which is what is required to lose fat), we’re also losing muscle.
 There’s no way to lose JUST fat and not lose muscle.
 And at some point, the body is just going to start eating up muscle, too.

-At some point, we’re also going to be pissed b/c we’ll be lifting baby weights in the gym, not seeing strength gains, & slowly but surely feeling like the hottest of garbage as our thyroid/sex hormones cruise on the decline.
+At some point, we’re also going to be pissed because we’ll be lifting baby weights in the gym, not seeing strength gains, and slowly but surely feeling like the hottest of garbage as our thyroid/sex hormones cruise on the decline.

 This is your reminder to eat the damn food.
-Summer may be coming, but ya girl is feeling teeeny these days.
-So I’ll be slamming my food back up to the 2800-3,000+ cal land & getting strong the next few months.
+Summer may be coming, but ya girl is feeling teeny these days.
+So I’ll be slamming my food back up to the 2800-3,000+ calorie land and getting strong the next few months.